Traditional games in the Philippines: Juego de prenda

 Juego de prenda (lit. game of looking for the missing bird): Any number of players can play.
 Players sit in a circle with the leader in the middle.
 Each player adopts a tree or flower that is given by the leader.
 The leader recounts the story of a lost bird that was owned by a king.
 He or she says, The bird of the king was lost yesterday.
 Did you find it, ylang-ylang?
 The player who adopted the ylang-ylang tree at once answers that he or she has not found it, so the leader continues to ask the other trees whether the bird has hidden in them.
 If a player cannot answer after the third count, he or she is made to deposit an object he or she owns to the leader until the leader has been able to gather multiple possessions from the players.

-Luksong tinik

-Luksong tinik (lit. jump over the thorns of a plant): two players serve as the base of the tinik (thorn) by putting their right or left feet and hands together (soles touching gradually building the tinik).
-A starting point is set by all the players, giving enough runway for the players to achieve a higher jump, so as not to hit the tinik.
-Players of the other team jump over the tinik, followed by the other team.
-If a player hits either hand or feet of the base player's "tinik", he or she is punished by giving him or her consequences.

-Luksong-baka

-Luksong-baka (lit. jump over the cow) is a popular variation of Luksong-tinik.
-One player crouches while the other players jump over them.
-The crouching player gradually stands up as the game progresses, making it harder for the other players to jump over them.
-A person becomes the it when they touch the baka as they jump.
-It will repeat continuously until the players declare the player or until the players decide to stop the game most of the time once they get tired.
-It is the Filipino version of leapfrog.

-Palosebo

-Palosebo (lit. greased bamboo pole climbing): This game involves a greased bamboo pole that players attempt to climb.
-These games are usually played during town fiestas, particularly in the provinces.
-The objective of the participants is to be the first person to reach the prize—a small bag—located at the top of the bamboo pole.
-The small bag usually contains money or toys.